dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/about-the-lib/releases/dnb-ui-lib/v4-info.md

 Every component that provides a `label` property is now wrapping the `FormLabel` inside itself.

-> **Note:** This is not a breaking change, but if You has made CSS styling to the component, then this can cause some issues.
+> **Note:** This is not a breaking change, but if You have made CSS styling to the component, then this can cause some issues.

 To select and change the component **inside** with CSS, You can use now the `*__inner` wrapper.
 But - for sure, it depends on Your customization made with v3.